TWal/SimpleBrainfuck/README.md

 ### Brainfuck interpreter: `sbf run`

+Optimized brainfuck interpreter

-Optimized brainfuck interpreter (a bit faster than bff4, a bit slower than bffsree)
+With JIT enabled, it is the fastest brainfuck interpreter in the world.
+Without JIT, it is a bit faster than bff4, and a bit slower than bffsree.

 Arguments: